boto/boto3/docs/source/guide/configuration.rst

             Use the IAM role attached to the Amazon EC2 instance profile.

         ``EcsContainer``
-            Use the IAM role attached to the Amazon ESC container.
+            Use the IAM role attached to the Amazon ECS container.

         ``Environment``
             Retrieve the credentials from environment variables.